vishalkumar957039/container/README.md

 # `container`

-`container` is an application that you can use to create and run Linux containers as lightweight virtual machines on your Mac.
+`container` is a tool that you can use to create and run Linux containers as lightweight virtual machines on your Mac.
 It's written in Swift, and optimized for Apple silicon.

-The application consumes and produces OCI-compliant container images, so you can pull and run images from any standard container registry.
+The tool consumes and produces OCI-compliant container images, so you can pull and run images from any standard container registry.
 You can push images that you build to those registries as well, and run the images in any other OCI-compliant application.

-`container` uses the [Containerization](https://github.com/apple/containerization) Swift package for low level container, image and process management.
+`container` uses the [Containerization](https://github.com/apple/containerization) Swift package for low level container, image, and process management.

 ![introductory movie showing some basic commands](./docs/assets/landing-movie.gif)

 ## Get started

-Install the `container` application on your Mac.
+Install `container` on your Mac.

 ### Requirements

 You need an Apple silicon Mac to run `container`.
-To build the application, see the [BUILDING](./BUILDING.md) document.
+To build it, see the [BUILDING](./BUILDING.md) document.

-`container` is designed to take advantage of the features of the macOS 16 Developer Preview.
-You can run the application on macOS Sequoia, but the `container` maintainers typically will not address Sequoia issues that cannot be reproduced on the macOS 16 Developer Preview.
+`container` is designed to use the new features in the macOS Developer Preview.
+You can run the tool on macOS Sequoia 15, but the `container` maintainers typically will not address issues discovered on macOS Sequoia 15 that cannot be reproduced on the macOS Developer Preview.

-There are [significant networking limitations](https://github.com/apple/container#macos-sequoia-limitations) that impact the usability `container` on macOS Sequoia.
+There are [significant networking limitations](/docs/technical-overview.md#macos-sequoia-15-limitations) that impact the usability `container` on macOS Sequoia 15.

 ### Install or upgrade